Leukocyte/Neutrophil Alkaline Phosphatase (LAP/NAP) Stain

 4Numerous stained granules crowding and overlying the nucleus in the cytoplasmHeavy positivity

-NAP Scoring System for Peripheral Blood Smear Evaluation - Illustrates the NAP scoring system used to quantify neutrophils - whether they are mainly mature or immature cells.
+LAP / NAP Scoring System for Peripheral Blood Smear Evaluation - Illustrates the leukocyte alkaline phosphatase score is used to quantify neutrophils - whether they are mainly mature or immature cells.
+Higher scores (darker staining) indicate more mature neutrophils, typically associated with normal function.

-This illustrative image provides a comprehensive overview of the NAP scoring system, highlighting its effectiveness in quantifying neutrophils, atypical lymphocytes, and plasma cells.
+This illustrative image provides a comprehensive overview of the leukocyte alkaline phosphatase scoring system, highlighting its effectiveness in quantifying neutrophils, atypical lymphocytes, and plasma cells.
+The leukocyte alkaline phosphatase (LAP / NAP) score is used to assess neutrophil maturity.
+Higher scores (darker staining) indicate more mature neutrophils, typically associated with normal function.

 3. Normal range: 40 – 100.